-Fundamental Facts About Bees You Should Know Before You Start Beekeeping as Beginner
+Fundamental Facts You Should Know Before You Start Beekeeping

-If you are just starting out in the beekeeping world, then the amount of information that you’ll come across labeled “FAQs” can be a little overwhelming and surprise you.
+If you are just starting out in the beekeeping world, then the amount of beekeeping knowledge that you’ll come across labeled “FAQs” can be a little overwhelming and surprise you.
 In this section, I hope to make things a little simpler.

 The “how-to” section of beekeeping has so many variables that you rarely get a straight answer about.
-These include, for instance, what type of hive to get, what kind of bees to get, where to get your equipment, and so on.
+These include, for instance, what type of bee hive to get, where to purchase bees, what kind of bees to get, where to get your equipment, and so on.

-What doesn’t change is the science behind the functioning of our little friends.
-So let me break it down for you:
+What doesn’t change is the science behind the beekeeping basics and the functioning of the honey bees.
+So, let me break it down for you.

 Your two greatest concerns are the queen and the workers.
 The queen mates once but with several drones.
 She then stores the sperm and returns to the hive to take up the only role she will play for the rest of her life, populating the colony.